 We welcome all contributions to OGRE, be that new plugins, bugfixes, extensions, tutorials, documentation, example applications, artwork or pretty much anything else!
-If you would like to contribute to the development of OGRE, please create a pull request on bitbucket or github.
+If you would like to contribute to the development of OGRE, please create a pull request.

 Please use our community support forums if you need help or think you may have found a bug.

 Please see the full license documentation for details.